Planning and installing electrical and mechanical systems within buildings.

 This EPA method is being used because the technical project reflects an employer’s building services engineering challenges and is typical of the apprentice’s everyday work, ensuring that they can demonstrate KSBs in practice.
 As part of a building services engineering senior technician's role, they will be expected to plan and carry out technical projects, using appropriate engineering principles, theories, processes, and advanced mathematical and data analysis skills, before evaluating and proposing appropriate building engineering solutions, with consideration for a range of factors, back to various audiences through reports, presentations and discussions.
 Therefore, this method of assessment is deemed as the most appropriate for this occupation as it accurately reflects the environments and current workplace tasks of the apprentice.
 The technical project report, presentation and questioning allow for effective assessment of the KSBs assigned to this assessment method.

-Apprentices must complete a project which may be based on any of the following:
+The apprentice must complete a project based on any of the following:

-The EPAO must provide detailed specifications with what must be included in the project to allow an apprentice to evidence the KSBs mapped to the EPA method to the highest available grade.
+The EPAO must provide a project assessment method specification.
+It must detail how a project can enable an apprentice to meet the KSBs mapped to this assessment method to the highest available grade.
+The EPAO must also provide suggested project titles.

-The project output must be in the form of a report.
+The project output must be in the form of a report and presentation.

-The apprentice may work as part of a team which could include technical internal or external support.
-However, the project output must be the apprentice’s own work and will be reflective of their own role and contribution.
-The apprentice and their employer must confirm that the project output(s) is the apprentice’s own work when it is submitted.
+The apprentice may work as part of a team to complete the project, which could include internal colleagues or technical experts.
+The apprentice must however, complete their project report and presentation unaided and they must be reflective of their own role and contribution.
+The apprentice and their employer must confirm this when the report and any presentation materials are submitted.

 The report must include at least: